 What Should be Included in a Dental Office OSHA Training?

-OSHA and HiPAA training for dental offices should cover a range of topics to ensure comprehensive safety awareness.
+OSHA and HIPAA training for dental offices should cover a range of topics to ensure comprehensive safety awareness.
 This includes infection control, hazard communication, bloodborne pathogens, emergency procedures, and the proper use of personal protective equipment (PPE).
 Employees must understand the potential risks associated with their roles and learn the preventive measures to mitigate these risks effectively.

 Who in the Dental Office is Mandated for OSHA Training?